moov-io/metro2/README.md

  Command | Info
  ------- | -------
-`convert` | The convert command allows users to convert from a metro file to another format file.
-Result will create a metro file.
+`convert` | The convert command allows users to convert a metro file to a specified file format (json, metro).
+The result will create a new file.
-`print` | The print command allows users to print a metro file with special file format (json, metro).
+`print` | The print command allows users to print a metro file in a specified file format (json, metro).
 `validator` | The validator command allows users to validate a metro file.
 `web` | The web command will launch a web server with endpoints to manage metro files.